MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ![call_teams_notification](https://user-images.githubusercontent.com/80070607/180506585-73f05e29-5676-4686-88dc-bd2fa05b8e6d.png)

-*Figure 1: Calling notification scenario.*
+*Figure 1: Incoming call notification scenario.*

 We would like to propose an extension to the [Notifications API](https://notifications.spec.whatwg.org/) standard for incoming call scenarios to allow the notification action buttons to be customized and also allow the application to play a ringtone.
 This capability would make the incoming call notifications, which may require a faster immediate response, clearly distinguishable from the others to the user and would also contribute to increasing accessibility on the Web.
 Moreover, browsers may also decide to increase the priority of notifications for this scenario type by making it show immediately and for a longer duration.